 Her victory was a sensation – it took five years until the first prize was even awarded again.
-By 1988, the Moscow-born pianist was able to perform at big tours abroad in the West.
-Travelling for her concerts took her to almost all of the European countries, Mexico, Japan, Korea, Canada and Brazil.
+By 1988, the Moscow-born pianist was able to perform at big tours abroad, and the concerts took her to almost all of the European countries, Mexico, Japan, Korea, Canada and Brazil.

 She immigrated to Germany in 1990, and in 1991 she debuted with the Berlin Philharmonic Orchestra under Claudio Abbado.
 She has appeared with international orchestras, including the Chicago Symphony Orchestra, the Tchaikovsky Symphony Orchestra (Moscow), the London Symphony and the Royal Philharmonic Orchestra, the Orchestra della Scala (Milan), the Staatskapelle Dresden, a.o.

 Lilya Zilberstein has recorded for Deutsche Grammophon, the Grieg Piano Concerto (Järvi, Gothenburg Symphony Orchestra) and the Second and Third Piano Concertos by Rachmaninov (Abbado, Berlin Philharmonic Orchestra).
 She also contributed to the first complete CD recording of the Frédéric Chopin oeuvre, in 1999.
 Recently, a recording of the Brahms sonata for two pianos with Martha Argerich, is released by EMI.